Maya script: History

-It was until recently thought that the Maya may have adopted writing from the Olmec or Epi-Olmec culture, who used the Isthmian script.
+It was thought, until recently, that the Maya may have adopted writing from the Olmec or Epi-Olmec culture, who used the Isthmian script.
 However, murals excavated in 2005 have pushed back the origin of Maya writing by several centuries, and it now seems possible that the Maya were the ones who invented writing in Mesoamerica.
 Scholarly consensus is that the Maya developed the only complete writing system in Mesoamerica, even though recently academics have shown that other Mesoamerican writing systems are also complete, such as the Aztec Nahuatl or the Epiolmec writing systems.

 Knowledge of the Maya writing system continued into the early colonial era and reportedly a few of the early Spanish priests who went to Yucatán learned it.
 However, as part of his campaign to eradicate pagan rites, Bishop Diego de Landa ordered the collection and destruction of written Maya works, and a sizable number of Maya codices were destroyed.
 Later, seeking to use their native language to convert the Maya to Christianity, he derived what he believed to be a Maya "alphabet" (the so-called de Landa alphabet).
 Although the Maya did not actually write alphabetically, nevertheless he recorded a glossary of Maya sounds and related symbols, which was long dismissed as nonsense (for instance, by leading Mayanist J. E. S. Thompson in his 1950 book Maya Hieroglyphic Writing) but eventually became a key resource in deciphering the Maya script.
 The difficulty was that there was no simple correspondence between the two systems, and the names of the letters of the Spanish alphabet meant nothing to Landa's Maya scribe, so Landa ended up asking things like write "ha": "hache–a", and glossed a part of the result as "H," which, in reality, was written as a-che-a in Maya glyphs.

 Diego de Landa's Maya alphabet was an early attempt at decipherment.

 Landa was also involved in creating an orthography, or a system of writing, for the Yucatec Maya language using the Latin alphabet.
 This was the first Latin orthography for any of the Mayan languages, which number around thirty.

 For many years, only three Maya codices were known to have survived the conquistadors; this was expanded with the 2015 authentication of the Grolier Codex as the fourth.
 Most surviving texts are found on pottery recovered from Maya tombs, or from monuments and stelae erected in sites which were abandoned or buried before the arrival of the Spanish.

 Knowledge of the writing system was lost, probably by the end of the 16th century.
 Renewed interest in it was sparked by published accounts of ruined Maya sites in the 19th century.